EuclidStellar/euclid-js/README.md

+Sure, here’s an updated version of the README with a section that includes a Markdown example of using the CLI:

+---

-# euclid-js | NodeJs backend generator
+# euclid-js | Node.js Backend Generator

-Euclid is a tool to generate a Node.js project template with best practices.
-It creates a project folder with a predefined structure, installs necessary dependencies, and provides template code to get you started quickly.
+Euclid is a CLI tool designed to streamline the creation of a Node.js backend project.
+It generates a well-structured project folder with best practices, installs necessary dependencies, and provides template code to help you start quickly.

 ## Features

-- Generates a standard Node.js project structure.
+- **Generates a Standard Node.js Project Structure**: Quickly set up a consistent project layout.
-- Installs common dependencies for backend development.
+- **Installs Common Dependencies**: Automatically installs essential libraries and tools for backend development.
-- Provides template code for `index.js` and routes.
+- **Provides Template Code**: Includes base code for `index.js` and routes to jump-start your application.
-- Creates folders for controllers, models, routes, services, and tests.
+- **CLI Interaction**: Beautiful command-line interface for a smooth user experience.
+- **Optional Authentication Setup**: Choose to include authentication-related files and setup.

 ## Installation